domesticjones/cssmarkup-lesson1/readme.md

 ---

 ## Introduction
-- How I know Ryan
+- How I know the instructor
-- Team Management & Agency Ownership
+- My Team Management & Agency Ownership
 - Abysmal Hiring of Devs
 - Styling & Markup is *not* programming
 - Clients don’t care about function… So long as it looks like it works